-- i) The fair value of investments in quoted equity shares, alternate investment funds and mutual funds are based on the current bid price of respective investment as at the balance sheet date. - ii) In case of unquoted equity shares and preference shares, the Group has used valuation report of external valuer.
+- i) The fair value of investments in quoted equity shares, alternate investment funds and mutual funds are based on the current bid price of respective investment as at the balance sheet date. - In case of unquoted equity shares, the Group has used valuation report of external valuer.
 Valuation was derived using discounted cash flow method which was based on present value of the expected future economic benefit.

-Note 41: Financial Risk Management objectives and policies
+Note 41 : Financial Risk Management objectives and policies